hijkzzz/pymarl2/README.md

 - The Surprising Effectiveness of MAPPO in Cooperative, Multi-Agent Games

 ### Our QMIX
-Using just a few tricks of them (Bold texts), we enabled QMIX to solve almost all of SMAC's scenarios.
+Using a few of tricks above (Bold texts), we enabled QMIX to solve almost all of SMAC's scenarios.
 Details in the paper.

 | Senarios       | Difficulty |      QMIX (batch_size=128)      |               OurQMIX              |